Acute pain

 - Do not share your pain medicines with others.

-- Please take unused pain medicines to a medication drop box or police station.
+Please take unused pain medicines to a medicine drop box.

 You have the right to: